 Radia Native Packaging creates the standard instances of ZSERVICE, PACKAGE, and PATH in the SOFTWARE domain of the Radia Database.
-Radia Native Packaging creates instances of SD, SVR4, SOLPATCH, AIX, or RPM classes for each published wrapped native package depending on the operating system (HP-UX, Solaris, AIX or RedHat Linux).
+Radia Native Packaging creates instances of SD classes for each published wrapped native package depending on the operating system (HP-UX).